 The second type of glaucoma is called Primary Open Angle Glaucoma.
 This is an eye disease of progression.
 In this type of glaucoma, there is no specific reason for the elevation in your eye pressure, and treatment usually starts with pressure-lowering eye drops.
 If eye drops are not enough to keep this type of glaucoma from progressing, sometimes laser treatments or surgeries may be considered.
 Risk factors for this type of glaucoma include age over 60, African American race, and positive family history.

 While glaucoma can be a serious disease, early diagnosis can prevent many of the serious consequences of glaucoma.
-If you have any concerns, ask your doctor or make an appointment with an eye doctor for further evaluation.
+If you have any concerns, ask your doctor or make an appointment for our glaucoma treatment in Creve Coeur, MO, and Alton, IL.